-The printery was built in 1842 using a traditional French rammed-earth style called pisé de terre.
-It was here that the French Marist Brothers translated Latin religious texts into te reo Māori and produced beautiful bound books.
-In only three years the missionaries printed an impressive thirty thousand publications in te reo.
+The printery, which is now New Zealand’s oldest industrial building, was constructed in 1842 using a traditional French rammed-earth style called pisé de terre.
+It was here that the French Marist Brothers translated Latin religious texts into Te Reo Māori and produced beautiful bound books.
+In eight years the missionaries printed almost 40 thousand publications in Te Reo.